 “It’s a significant jump,” Sciacca said.

-Why that is isn’t entirely clear, but Todd Able, the academy’s Deputy Incident Commander, has some “gut feelings” about it.
+Why that is isn’t entirely clear, but Todd Able, the academy’s Incident Commander, has some “gut feelings” about it.

 “I truly think we had a busy fire season last year, which piqued people’s interest,” Able said.